databricks/terraform-provider-databricks/docs/resources/vector_search_endpoint.md

 The following arguments are supported:

 * `name` - (Required) Name of the Vector Search Endpoint to create.
 If name is changed, Vector Search Endpoint is recreated.
 * `endpoint_type` (Required) type of Vector Search Endpoint.
 Currently only accepting single value: `STANDARD` (See [documentation](https://docs.databricks.com/api/workspace/vectorsearchendpoints/createendpoint) for the list of currently supported values).
-If it changed, Vector Search Endpoint is recreated.
+If it's changed, Vector Search Endpoint is recreated.

 ## Attribute Reference